 Teachers Day is one such event to which students and teachers equally look forward.
 The Day is important for the students as it gives them a chance to understand the efforts put in by their teachers to ensure that they get a proper education.
 Similarly, teachers also look forward to the Teachers’ Day celebration as their efforts get recognised and honoured by students and other agencies as well.

-Teachers should always be respected.
-Teachers need support and encouragement from the society to sense that their fidelity to scholars is treasured and cherished.
-In India, on the eve of Teachers Day, the National Awards are given to the Teachers by the President of India on 5th September.
-The award is given as a public gratitude to praiseworthy teachers working in the primary schools, middle schools and secondary schools.
+Teachers should be respected and honoured.
+In India, on the eve of Teachers' Day, i.e. on 5 September, the National Teachers Awards are given to the meritorious teachers by the President of India.
+The awards are conferred as public gratitude to praiseworthy teachers working in primary schools, middle schools, and secondary schools.

-Even according to our Honourable Prime Minister Narendra Modi “Teaching is not a profession, a way of life”.
-Further he added that teaching is not a profession but “Jeevan Dharm” (a way of life) and asked teachers to understand changes happening across the world to prepare the new generation accordingly.
-In fact it is a divine responsibility to guide and enlighten.
-He also said that India should regain the status of ‘Vishwaguru’ (leader in education) by giving high respect to teachers whom he asked to encourage students to think critically about issues concerning nation.
-He told that Teachers determination and sincerity will shape the destiny of the nation as they are laying the foundation and the building blocks of the society.
+Even according to our Prime Minister Narendra Modi “Teaching is not a profession, a way of life”.
+Teaching is not a profession but “Jeevan Dharm” (a way of life) and asked teachers to understand changes happening across the world so that they can prepare the new generation to face them.
+In fact, it is a divine responsibility to guide and enlighten.
+He also said that India should regain the status of ‘Vishwaguru’ (leader in education) by giving high respect to teachers whom he asked to encourage students to think critically about issues concerning the nation.
+"Teachers' determination and sincerity will shape the destiny of the nation as they are laying the foundation and the building blocks of the society".

-As, Teacher’s Day is a great occasion for celebrating and enjoying the relationship between teachers and students.
+Teachers' Day is a great occasion for celebrating and enjoying the relationship between teachers and students.
 So, try to meet your teachers on the day and convey your wishes.
-If they are far then send them message and make his/her day memorable.
+If they are far then send them a message and make their day memorable.